dhavald23/HabitTracker/README.md

-Habit Tracker |  SwiftUI 🚀
+# Habit Tracker |  SwiftUI 🚀
-platform GitHub license

 The aim of this app is so that users can track their habits and goals.
 This project is open source.
 The project is built using Swift and uses SwiftUI.

-Consider leaving a ⭐ if you like the repository.
+# Consider leaving a ⭐ if you like the repository.

-Getting Started 🙌
+# Getting Started 🙌
 Fork the project

 Open your forked project in GitHub and click on the green <>Code button.